ShellRechargeSolutionsEU/ocpp/README.md

 next request.
 A simple way to obey it is chaining the send operations in a `for` comprehension, as shown in the example app.

-##### OCPP 2.0

-For OCPP 2.0, the case classes for requests and responses directly reflect the message structures defined in the OCPP 2.0 specification.
-This is done to reduce the cognitive load when comparing message definitions in Scala code to the OCPP specification, and because OCPP 2.0 as of now has no protocol versions that are similar enough to write code that can transparently deal with multiple protocol versions.

-The price of giving up the version-independent message case classes is that some counterintuitive idiosyncracies of the OCPP specification, like starting to count at 1 instead of 0 and using 0 as a sentinel, are now inflicted upon unsuspecting Scala developers.

-For OCPP 2.0, the message case classes are named `<Operation Name>Request` and `<Operation Name>Response`, e.g. `BootNotificationRequest` and `BootNotificationResponse`.

 #### Error handling

 If the remote side responds to your OCPP requests with a `CALLERROR` message